 school districts including, but not limited to school districts in the same DRG (District Reference Group).

-3. Working with the Superintendent to ensure the development and execution f procedures for annual staff reviews
+3. Working with the Superintendent to ensure the development and execution of procedures for annual staff

-and ensuring the development of appropriate procedures to address any noted development opportunities or
+reviews and ensuring the development of appropriate procedures to address any noted development

 4. Working with the Superintendent of Schools and Business Manager to review major health insurance plan